amor71/LiuAlgoTrader/docs/source/index.rst

 AND

-- **analysis notebooks**: collection of notebooks for analysis of trading sessions, backtesting, as well as various tools for improving trading algos.
+- **streamlit apps** & **analysis notebooks**: collection of visual applications and notebooks for analysis of trading sessions, backtesting, as well as various tools for improving trading algos.

 The rest of the documentation explains how to install, setup, configure and run trading & analysis